chrishughallen/chrishughallen/README.md

 I'm the front end developer at [Bergamotte](https://www.bergamotte.com) and I spend most of my time working with Javascript, scss, and Ruby.

-I am currently learning React outside of my day job, and you can see a couple of my recent projects here.
+I am currently learning React outside of my day job.
+You can see some of my recent projects here.

+[Life Advice](https://react-advice-phi.vercel.app/) - Click a button and get some sound advice.

 [Todo List ](https://react-todo-list-iota.vercel.app/) - Original, I know.